IFeelBloated/Vine/README.md

 - h<br />
   strength of the non-local error filtering, greater value = more intense processing
 - sharp<br />
-  resampling sharpness of the anti-aliasing process
+  resampling sharpness of the anti-aliasing process, also related to the blending process mentioned above, blending weight = *constant* * sharp * ln(1 + 1 / (*constant* * sharp)), the mathematical limit for weight is 0 (simply returns the resampled result) as sharp goes infinitely close to 0, or 1 (simply returns the clip before resampling) as sharp goes towards infinity
 - sigma<br />
   refer to TCanny doc for more details
 - alpha, beta<br />